 SIRR aims to clarify in the Aurora network the university’s role in society and its position regarding global challenges.

-This includes demonstration of societal value and relevance of research and education.
-The first goal for the near future is to agree on a policy regarding impact in research within Aurora, working on separate policy documents on research impact and open access and/or open science.
-Relevant activities of the Bibliometrics group are included here.
+This includes a demonstration of societal value and relevance of research and education.
+The first goal for the near future is to agree on a policy regarding impact in research within Aurora, working on separate policy documents on research impact and open access and open science.
+Related activities of the Bibliometrics group are included here.

 The Bibliometrics group may be seen as working within the overall domain of Societal Impact and Relevance of Research.

 The main goals of the Aurora bibliometrics workgroup are to: